$\mathcal{S}$-adic characterization of minimal dendric shifts: Stabilization and eventually dendric shifts

 In the rest of the paper, we will be interested in whether two edges have the same label or not more than in the actual label of the edges.
 We will thus identify two multi-graphs $G$ and $G'$ with edges labeled by elements of $C$ and $C'$ respectively if they both have the same set of vertices and if there exists a bijection $\varphi : C \to C'$ such that there are $k$ edges labeled by $c \in C$ between $a$ and $b$ in $G$ if and only if there are $k$ edges labeled by $\varphi(c)$ between $a$ and $b$ in $G'$.

 To make the distinction clearer, we will talk about multi-graphs with \emph{colored} edges instead of labeled edges.
-We can naturally extend the notion of acyclicity for the labeling to acyclicity for the coloring.
+Formally, a multi-graph with colored edges is a multi-graph with labeled edges, but we use the terminology ``colored'' to highlight the fact that we are not interested in the label but in the sets of edges having the same label.
+We naturally adapt the terminology of acyclicity for the labeling to acyclicity for the coloring.

 Among the multi-graphs with colored edges, we will mainly be interested in graphs that can correspond to $G^L_n(X)$ (or $G^R_n(X)$) for some shift space $X$.
 These graphs are exactly the ones that can be constructed as follows.